 Twitter is an excellent site for short and snappy blurbs to get your audience’s attention.
 It’s easy to tweet where you’re going for lunch to see if any friends will show up.
 The platform’s algorithm will also show you content related to what you post, who you follow and what topics you engage with.
 A tweet from Tom Brady may show up on your feed if you like the Super Bowl, even if you’re not following him.

 That’s the reason why Twitter users are particularly vulnerable to viewing posts they don’t want to see.
 Twitter is all about discovery (finding new content).
 It’s much easier to share thoughts on Twitter than a Facebook post thanks to the 280-character limit on tweets.
-It’s perfect for short and snappy controversial political statements.
+It’s perfect for controversial political statements.

 Following right-wing figures could lead to you seeing a tweet claiming Hillary Clinton is the “godmother of ISIS.”
 Left-wing Twitter users might come across a new post saying “Trump is a Nazi.”
 It’s also entirely possible to have a fringe tweet from either side of the aisle end up on your feed regardless of your political leaning.